 David Vaught is a professor of history at Texas A&M University.
-He is the author of four books: The Farmers’ Game: Baseball in Rural America (2013), winner of the 2014 Society for American Baseball Research SABR Baseball Research Award; Teaching the Big Class: Advice from a History Colleague (2011); After the Gold Rush: Tarnished Dreams in the Sacramento Valley (2007); and Cultivating California: Growers, Specialty Crops, and Labor, 1875-1920 (1999).
-Vaught's forthcoming book entitled Spitter: Baseball's Notorious Gaylord Perry (2022) is a biography of the notorious Hall of Fame pitcher that examines his rich and revealing life experience: from Perry's innovative ascent from rural poverty in eastern North Carolina, to baseball stardom, to his subsequent descent to failure on the farm during the 1980's agricultural crisis.
+He is the author of five books: The Farmers’ Game: Baseball in Rural America (2013), winner of the 2014 Society for American Baseball Research SABR Baseball Research Award; Teaching the Big Class: Advice from a History Colleague (2011); After the Gold Rush: Tarnished Dreams in the Sacramento Valley (2007); and Cultivating California: Growers, Specialty Crops, and Labor, 1875-1920 (1999).
+Vaught's most recent book, entitled Spitter: Baseball's Notorious Gaylord Perry (2023), is a biography of the notorious Hall of Fame pitcher that examines his rich and revealing life experience: from Perry's innovative ascent from rural poverty in eastern North Carolina, to baseball stardom, to his subsequent descent to failure on the farm during the 1980's agricultural crisis.
 Vaught's research has been funded by three fellowships from the National Endowment for the Humanities.
 He is a past president of the Agricultural History Society, former head of department, University Distinguished Lecturer, and recipient of the Melbern G. Glasscock Professorship in Undergraduate Teaching Excellence.